 technician each year before the first official weigh-in.

-8.2) The Pre-game Weigh-In shall be conducted by a League Official, as assigned to each complex.
+8.2) The Pre-game Eligibility Check-In shall be conducted by a League Official, as assigned to each complex.

-8.3) The Pre-game Weigh-In shall be conducted no earlier than one (1) hour prior to scheduled game
+8.3) The Pre-game Eligibility Check-In shall be conducted no earlier than one (1) hour prior to scheduled game

 time.
 No player shall be allowed to weigh-in after Kick-Off.

-8.4) The League shall maintain an official weigh-in roster in alphabetical order for each division.
+8.4) The League shall maintain an official Eligibility/Weigh-in roster in alphabetical order for each division.
 This

-weigh-in roster shall be initialed by the League Official officiating at the Pregame Weigh-In.
+Eligibility/Weigh-in roster shall be initialed by the League Official officiating at the Pregame Eligibility Check-In.

 8.5) Scales shall be set at the prescribed weight limit and each player shall be weighed subject to that